Cimpress-MCP/auth0-sso-login.js/README.md

     // perform application specific steps to handle this situation
     // this should happen only rarely, since the user will either
     // be logged in automatically through Auth0's SSO feature, or
-    // the Auth0Lock will handle the login, and only succeed after
+    // the Universal Hosted Login page, and only succeed after the
-    // the user successfully logged in.
+    // user successfully logged in.
+In the case of the redirect,
+    // the redirectUri will be loaded
 });
 ```